 Tall Fescue grass blooms between May and June.
 The stalked, purple-tinged spikelets connect along the flowering branches.
 The flower head stalks lay flat after mowing and this may produce ragged-looking turf.

 Tall Fescue is a bunch-forming grass that produces short rhizomes with limited spreading capacity.
 It spreads mainly through “tillers” that are vertical shoots growing from the base of the grass plant.
 Due to this growth habit, Tall Fescue is easy to contain and keep from spreading to flower beds.

 Treatment for Tall Fescue:

 Since Tall Fescue grass is often confused with crabgrass, the first thing to do is identify the grass correctly because treatment methods are very different.
-A nonselective herbicide, for example glyphosate, can be applied to directly Tall Fescue clumps (since these herbicide also kill surrounding turf, be sure to use caution with applications).
+A nonselective herbicide, for example glyphosate, can be applied to directly Tall Fescue clumps (since this herbicide also kills surrounding turf, be sure to use caution with applications).